-You can remove someone from the deed without their knowledge by illegally forging their signature or procuring their signature through fraud.
+You can remove someone from a deed without their knowledge by illegally forging their signature or procuring their signature through fraud.
 But any deed arising from a forgery or fraud is void and can be easily set aside by a court.
-You cannot legally remove someone from the deed without their knowledge and have it stay on record for a long time.
+You cannot legally remove someone from a deed without their knowledge and have it stay on record for a long time.

 Most counties now have a program where you get notified if a change has been made to your deed, so if someone tries to remove you from your deed without your knowledge, you will receive a notice through the mail informing you of the change.